Regional councils

 International functions

 The councils are the regions' key international players and they are largely responsible for the EU's Structural Fund programmes and their implementation.
 Regional councils represent Finland in the EU Committee of the Regions.
-The Association of Finnish Local and Regional Authorities has an office in Brussels, which represents local and regional interests in the EU; in addition, many regional councils have their own permanent representation in Brussels.
+The Association of Finnish Cities and Municipalities has an office in Brussels, which represents local and regional interests in the EU; in addition, many regional councils have their own permanent representation in Brussels.
 Many regional councils are members of European regional organisations, such as the Assembly of European Regions (AER) and the Conference of Peripheral Maritime Regions of Europe (CPMR).